TorbenRahbekKoch/LogBridge/Readme.md

 *SoftwarePassion.LogBridge.LogWrapperAssembly*.
 Out of the box only the three values are supported:

-    - LogBridge.Log4Net, Version=1.4.0.0, Culture=neutral, PublicKeyToken=null
+    - LogBridge.Log4Net, Version=1.4.0.0, Culture=neutral, PublicKeyToken=d7ba0548b468e7b6
+    - LogBridge.EnterpriseLibrary, Version=1.4.0.0, Culture=neutral, PublicKeyToken=d7ba0548b468e7b6
     - LogBridge.UmbracoLog4Net, Version=1.4.0.0, Culture=neutral, PublicKeyToken=null
-    - LogBridge.EnterpriseLibrary, Version=1.4.0.0, Culture=neutral, PublicKeyToken=null

 The meaning of these should be self-evident.
 What this value does internally is to have LogBridge manually load the Assembly and thereby making it available